What is Age-Related Macular Degeneration?

-- Dilated retinal exam: Having the pupils dilated with eyedrops helps the ophthalmologist be able to examine the retina, the part of the eye damaged by AMD.
+- Dilated retinal exam: Your ophthalmologist will use special eye drops that will dilate your pupils to examine the retina, the part of the eye damaged by age-related macular degeneration.
 In early stages of AMD, your doctor may see drusen, which are yellow spots containing fat that form underneath your retina.
 In more advanced stages, fluid or blood may be seen leaking into the retina.

-- Retinal imaging: Your doctor may take various pictures of your retina to help diagnose and manage AMD.
+- Retinal imaging: Your doctor may take various pictures of your retina to help diagnose and manage macular degeneration.
 Optical coherence tomography, or OCT for short, has helped to revolutionize the management of AMD in the past 10 years.
 OCT is a way of taking a picture of the different layers of the retina using light rays.
-It helps your doctor to see where there may be fluid leaking into the retina and to determine the most appropriate treatment.
+It helps your doctor see where fluid leaking may be leaking into the retina and determine the most appropriate treatment.

 - Fluorescein angiography: This procedure involves taking pictures of the retina as a yellow dye flows through the blood vessels.
 It is another way to help your doctor evaluate the health of the retina.

-If you have early AMD, you may be advised to take a daily multivitamin and to monitor your vision with an Amsler grid.
+If you have early age-related macular degeneration, you may be advised to take a daily multivitamin and to monitor your vision with an Amsler grid.
 Early on, it is important to be aware of the symptoms of fluid leakage into the retina, at which point more aggressive treatment is needed.

-If AMD becomes “wet”, meaning that fluid or blood has collected underneath the retina, medications can be administered as a shot into the eye which are meant to make abnormal leaky blood vessels shrink away.
-Consistent follow-up with the eye doctor is very important at this stage, because medication may need to be administered to the eye as frequently as every month.
+If macular generation becomes “wet,” that means fluid or blood has collected underneath the retina.
+Medications can be administered through an injection into the eye to shrink abnormal leaky blood vessels.
+Consistent follow-up with the eye doctor is very important at this stage, because medication may need to be administered to the eye as often as every month.

-In later stages of the disease, if scarring develops in the center of the retina leading to blind spots in the central vision, special low vision aids can help improve the ability to read books and other print materials.
+In later stages of the disease, scarring may develop in the center of the retina.
+This leads to blind spots in the central vision.
+Special low vision aids can help improve the ability to read books and other print materials.
 There is research underway to help find better treatments for patients with advanced AMD.

 - Have your eyes checked on a regular basis by an ophthalmologist, especially if you have any of the risk factors above.

 - Avoid tobacco products.
-Smoking has been shown to increase risk of developing AMD.
+Smoking has been shown to increase risk of developing age-related macular degeneration.

 - Include foods rich in lutein such as kale, spinach and other colorful fresh fruits and vegetables in your diet.

 - Monitor your vision in each eye with an Amsler grid periodically.
-See your eye doctor if any changes in your vision develop.
+See your eye doctor if you notice any changes in your vision.